glasnt/talks/2016_05_PHPTek_JavaScript/slides.md

 I posit that there are more uses of JS than any other lanaguage ever

+What percentage of the internet uses JS?

+Given this user base, there are more developers of JS than any other language

+Butt-loads of complaints

+It may also be the most complained about language
+But not without some reason

 ---
-# Billions of users <!-- .slide: class="center" -->

-Note: What percentage of the internet uses JS?

----
-# Millions of developers <!-- .slide: class="center" -->
-Note: Given this user base, there are more developers of JS than any other language
----
-# Butt-loads of complaints <!-- .slide: class="center" -->

-Note: It may also be the most complained about language But not without some reason

----
-# Foot Guns <!-- .slide: class="center" -->
+# wat <!-- .slide: class="center" -->

+Note:

+aka footguns

-Note: Things you can shoot yourself with in the foot
+Things you can shoot yourself with in the foot

 ---